 That was when we started to soften a little bit, but it was still very hard for me to see him because she was always there.
 And now he couldn’t actually not be there because she couldn’t leave her alone.

 So, two months before he passed, he actually came to Hong Kong to visit me.
-Because he had asked the government, if he could get a space for her in a care home so he could go visit me for a week which was something he had, he always said, I can’t leave her so I can’t come.
-You know, so that was really his reached out the arm was to say, Okay, I’ll ask.
+Because he had asked the government if he could get a space for her in a care home so he could go visit me for a week which was something he had, he always said, I can’t leave her so I can’t come.
+You know, so that was really his reaching out the arm to say, Okay, I’ll ask.
 I’ll ask for a place in a home for a week for her so I can come.

-Was it was really sudden?
+Was it really sudden?

 Yeah, yeah, he was quite fit and fine.
 I mean, he would walk around Lamma Island and no problem in the hills.
 He was chopping wood for his fire every day.
 And he actually got a stroke while chopping wood.
 So that was Yeah, so it was quite sudden, he was 69.
 Good health, still playing football every Sunday, you know.
-So it was quite a quite a surprise.
+So it was quite a surprise.
 Nobody expected it.

-But in a sense, sometimes it’s like when the time is, is the time it will happen.
+But in a sense, sometimes it’s like when the time is the time it will happen.
 Right?
 Like it’s almost like there was no. Like, I don’t know what you could have done.